LucasCampos/Basic-Python-For-Neuroscientists/README.md

 Directories
 -----------

-- Problems This contains the problems, with comments for students to complete to get the systems up and running.
+- Problems: This contains the problems, with comments for students to complete to get the systems up and running.
-- Solutions Contains the solutions to the problems, with the completed code running.
+- Solutions: Here you can find the solutions to the previous problems, with the completed code running.